Gosforth depot

 The VolkerFitzpatrick central campaign for Save the Children raised over £50,000.
 The team supported Denis Cormican from PLS Civil Engineering Ltd, a subcontractor at Gosforth Depot, to fundraise and run an impressive seven marathons in seven continents in seven days, by taking part in the World Marathon Challenge (WMC).

 The team on site individually raised approximately £1,600 to support local charities such as the Great North Air ambulance, Daft as a Brush cancer charity, Macmillan Cancer Support and Movember.
 The team also collected two large collections of food for Feeding Families and sent family essentials to Ukraine’s diaster appeal.
-Furthermore, the Gosforth Depot project also donated 20 tons of used track equipment to the Tanfield Railway, which has a history that can be traced back to 1725.
+Furthermore, the Gosforth Depot project also donated 20 tonnes of used track equipment to the Tanfield Railway, which has a history that can be traced back to 1725.

 After three years of hard work, the new facility is now an asset to the local area and one that local residents and the wider community can be proud of.
 It has been built to a very high standard, with quality and precision at its heart, and its technologically sophisticated features will mean that trains can be maintained efficiently and speedily.
 This promotes an efficient, smooth-running railway for the benefit of passengers, supporting regional jobs and growth and helping the north east to flourish.